eriket0107/eriket0107/README.md

   </a>

 </p>

-- 💬 Come ask me about anythig, it would be pleasure to chat with you!
-- ⚡ All that I've study and worked with:

 <h3 style="text-align: left;">As far as social media goes, you can find me in these:</h3>
 <p style="text-align: left;">
   <a href="https://www.linkedin.com/in/erik-oliveira-9aa589183/" target="blank" color="FFFFFF">